 To access Skilla in your platform, you need to reach the Content Marketplace.
 Log into your Docebo platform as the Superadmin.
 Please note that only Superadmins have access to the Content Marketplace.
 Power Users have no permissions involving the Content Marketplace.
 Once logged in, access the Admin Menu by clicking on the gear icon in the top right of the page.
 Then, in the E-Learning section, select the Content Marketplace item.

 User and platform information will now be provisioned, and a Skilla account will be created for your platform.
 Please Note: You should not use an email address that is already active in Skilla.
 If you already have a Skilla account, please contact Skilla regarding how to use your account in your platform.
-Once you’ve activated a subscription for Skilla, the checkmark in the corner of the item on the main Marketplace page will be green, thus you can begin syncing content.

 Upon activating Skilla, you have a 14-day trial period before confirming your subscription.
 Please refer to Skilla documentation for further information.